 Why Healthcare Performs Well During Recessions

-Healthcare demand remains relatively inelastic because:
+Healthcare demand stays strong because:

 Notable Healthcare Investment Options